Home » Blog » How Getting into an Accident Can Lead to Divorce

 As with all other reasons for a divorce, the parties will need to deal with the issues related to their marriage.
 Property division, child custody, and support obligations are issues that must be decided.
 A personal injury caused by an accident could impact some of these issues.

 For example, if a parent sustains a permanent impairment because of an accident, it could impact their ability to care for a child.
-Therefore, the court might award primary physical custody to the non-injured spouse and make accommodations for visitation based on the injured parent’s ability to physically care for a child given their impairment.
+Florida courts make custody decisions depending on the “best interests” of a child.
+Judges consider many factors to determine a child’s best interests, including parents’ physical and mental healthand their ability to meet their child’s needs.
+Therefore, the court might award primary physical custody to a non-injured spouse if it determines that the injured spouse’s personal injury limits their ability to care for their child.

 Seeking Legal Advice for a Divorce Involving a Personal Injury Settlement